 - The shared secret that is used for encryption and decryption in the authentication server's protocol messages

-- Authentication port numbers, typically the 1812 UDP port.
+- Authentication port numbers, typically 1812/UDP for RADIUS.

 - Authentication protocol type.
 The authentication types include PAP (Password Authentication Protocol), CHAP (Challenge Handshake Authentication Protocol), MSCHAP1, MSCHAP2 (Microsoft Challenge Handshake Authentication Protocol, version 1 and 2).

 Note: Check your RADIUS vendor's documentation for the authentication protocol that your RADIUS vendor recommends and follow their indicated protocol type.
 The pod's capability to support two-factor authentication with RADIUS is provided by the Unified Access Gateway instances, and Unified Access Gateway supports PAP, CHAP, MSCHAP1, and MSCHAP2.
 PAP is generally less secure than MSCHAP2.
 PAP is also a simpler protocol than MSCHAP2.
 As a result, even though most RADIUS vendors are compatible with the simpler PAP protocol, some RADIUS vendors are not as compatible with the more secure MSCHAP2.

 Note: The RSA SecurID type is supported with Horizon Cloud on Microsoft Azure deployments that are running manifest 3139.x or later.
 The UI option to specify the RSA SecurID type in the Add Pod and Edit Pod wizards will become visible to select in the wizards starting in mid-March 2022.

 - Access key from the RSA SecurID authentication manager server.

 - RSA SecurID communication port number.
 Typically 5555, as set in the RSA Authentication Manager system settings for RSA SecurID Authentication API.